ZupIT/beagle-web-core/docs/tests.md

 are shown, but they can be filtered by the labels in the menu on the left.
 To remove any filters, click the menu item "Notes".

-To go to the view where labels can be create, edited or removed, click the item "Edit Labels" in the menu.
+To go to the view where labels can be created, edited or removed, click the item "Edit Labels" in the menu.

 To create a new note, the floating button on the bottom right corner must be clicked.